EvanPiro/ai-crm/README.md

-# Test AI
+# CRM

 ## Description

-Create an app that allows a user to manage the name, email, address, and phone number of their customers.
+An app that allows a user to manage the name, email, address, and phone number of their customers.